 Given the sheer number of countries included in the umbrella terms Asian or AAPI – and the associated immigration pathways, economic standing, academic background, family and individual history – the barriers facing individuals in these categories are vastly different.
-These difficulties are compounded when you consider that the geosciences have been dominated by those whose parents have advanced degrees.
-For similar reasons, the geosciences also have low numbers of Latinx, African Americans, Native Americans, and other minority groups.
+The tendency to incorrectly group individuals of different Asian American or Pacific Islander backgrounds diminishes the unique path and barriers they face into academia and careers.

 Stanford Earth transitioned the Office of Multicultural Affairs (OMA) into its Diversity, Equity, and Inclusion (DEI) initiative in 2020.
 As part an effort to celebrate and discuss identity, four Stanford Earth members share how their Asian American Pacific Islander identities have informed and impacted their careers.
 Professor of Geological Sciences Wendy Mao, Assistant Professor of Earth System Science Gabrielle Wong-Parodi, visiting postdoc and alumnus Daniel Ibarra, BS ’12, MS ’14, PhD ’18, and Earth System Science graduate student Krishna Rao, ’23, discuss their hopes for the future of diversity in the geosciences.

 What ethnic or racial background do you identify with?